Which countries have banned the AstraZeneca Covishield Indian vaccine?

 Which countries have said they will allow travellers who have had the Covishield Indian AZ jab?

-These include: Austria, Belgium, Bulgaria, Finland, Germany, Greece, Hungary, Iceland, Ireland, Latvia, Netherlands, Slovenia, Spain, Sweden and Switzerland.
+These include: Austria, Belgium, Bulgaria, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Latvia, Malta, Netherlands, Slovenia, Spain, Sweden and Switzerland.

 What has the government said about the situation?